SITE MENU

 • Tigh-an-fhigheadair (House of the weaver) - a modernised croft house with 3 bedrooms.
 Located just outside Craighouse.

-For more information about the island, visit these external links:
+For more information about the island, visit:

 Official Jura Development Trust web site